Ruchi0903/LeetCode/70-climbing-stairs/Notes.md

 <h2>climbing-stairs Notes</h2><hr>Used DP to optimize otherwise giving TLE.
-Make a vector named dp and store the values which are given in the base condition and which are getting calculated as we're going
+Make a vector named dp and store the values which are given in the base condition and which are getting calculated as we're going further in the recur